Proto-Munda language

 Proto-Munda is the reconstructed proto-language of the Munda languages of South Asia.
 It has been reconstructed by Sidwell & Rau (2015).
-According to Sidwell Proto-Munda language split from proto- Austro-asiatic in Indo china and arrived in coast of Odisha around 4000-3500 year ago.
+According to Sidwell, the Proto-Munda language split from Proto- Austroasiatic in Indochina and arrived on the coast of Odisha around 4000 – 3500 years ago.
+Rau & Sidwell (2019) also strongly suggest the association of proto-Munda speakers with the Neolithic Sankarjang–Golabai Archaeological Complex offshore of the Mahanadi River Delta.

-Reconstruction
+Phonology

+The tables below show Proto-Munda consonant and vowel phonemes reconstructed by Rau (2019) and Sidwell & Rau (2014).